autrainer/autrainer/docs/source/usage/cli_reference.rst

    Default configurations can be discovered both through the :ref:`CLI <cli_reference>`, the :ref:`CLI wrapper <cli_wrapper>`, and the respective module documentation.
+   There are also available in :ref:`the list of configuration files <configurations>`.

 .. _cli_autrainer_create: